Weakened UK leader Boris Johnson survives no-confidence vote

 Since replacing May as prime minister in 2019, Johnson has led Britain out of the European Union and through a pandemic, both of which have shaken the U.K. socially and economically.
 The vote comes as Johnson’s government is under intense pressure to ease the pain of skyrocketing energy and food bills.

-But the main blow to his leadership has been revelations that he and his staff repeatedly held boozy parties that flouted the COVID-19 restrictions they imposed on others.
+But the main blow to his leadership has been revelations that he and his staff repeatedly held illegal parties during lockdowns.
 That caused anger in the country, and unease among many Conservatives.

 Discontent that has been building for months erupted after a 10-day parliamentary break that included a long weekend of celebrations of Queen Elizabeth II’s Platinum Jubilee.
 For many, the four-day holiday was a chance to relax — but there was no respite for Johnson, who was booed by some onlookers as he arrived for a service in the queen’s honor at St. Paul’s Cathedral on Friday.